New Orleans has totally surprised me.

 A city that is mainly known for its festivals, food and partying is actually one of the most family friendly places we have visited in a long time.

 The aquarium is located along the river walk.
-It is literally a ten minute walk from our hotel, Maison Dupuy, which is in the French Quarters.
-Loved that fact that we didn’t have to take taxis to get here.
+It is literally a ten-minute walk from our hotel, Maison Dupuy, which is in the French Quarters.
+Loved the fact that we didn’t have to take taxis to get here.

 Photo Tour of Audubon Aquarium of the Americas New Orleans